minio/docs/source/monitoring/bucket-notifications/publish-events-to-mqtt.rst

 You must specify the ARN resource when configuring bucket notifications with the associated MQTT deployment as a target.

+.. include:: /includes/common-bucket-notifications.rst
+   :start-after: start-bucket-notification-find-arn
+   :end-before: end-bucket-notification-find-arn

-3) Configure Bucket Notifications using the MQTT Endpoint as a Target
+1) Configure Bucket Notifications using the MQTT Endpoint as a Target
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Use the :mc-cmd:`mc event add` command to add a new bucket notification